Kevin O'Leary's Most Controversial Finance Advice Isn't For The Faint Of Heart

 Be in the habit of saying 'no'

-In the routine consumer landscape, it's also important to be in the habit of declining.
+In the routine consumer landscape, it's important to be in the habit of declining.
 The marketplace has become exceedingly adept at parting consumers with their money.
 From the physical layout of grocery stores and online retailers to the tidal wave of ad content found in every corner of daily life, much of the activity you participate in as a consumer is geared toward convincing you to open your wallet.
-If you want to make big changes to your debt load, retirement savings volume, or emergency fund, often the most important alteration comes in a willingness to cut out splurge spending.
+If you want to make big changes to your debt load, retirement savings, or emergency fund, often the most important alteration comes in a willingness to cut out splurge spending.
 Creating a habit of not spending isn't easy, but O'Leary suggests that it's the only way forward for those seeking to take charge of their financial life.

 Don't retire until you can afford it